top of page

 Racerback or crossed-back bras often provide more uplift and control by bringing the weight of the bust inward.
 This affects your centre of gravity and can make things feel more secure.

 That said, some people find racerbacks hard to put on or uncomfortable on the upper shoulders.
-Look for J-hook convertibility if you want the option.
+Look for J-hook convertibility or straps that can cross over if you want the option of a racer back silhouette.
+Shoulder strap cushions are also available as a way to reduce pressure.

 Padding and Removable Cups

-Removable pads are common in alpha-sized bras, but they don’t offer support—they're mainly for shaping and to reduce nipple show through.
+Removable pads are common in alpha-sized bras, but they don’t offer support—they're mainly used for shaping and to reduce nipple show-through.

 Front Closures: Convenience or Complication?